+The surface of the stove has been treated with heat-resistant paint.
 The stove should be cleaned with a damp cloth.
 Any damage to the surface in the form of chips or scratches can be repaired using touch-up paint, which is available in spray cans.